tushar-sharma/tushar-sharma.github.io/_posts/2022-12-05-is-nemo-male-or-female.md

 That's a silly question.
 Of course Marlin was a male in the movie.
 But he was also a clownfish.
 Clownfish are hermaphrodite.
 Hermaphrodites are organisms which have both male and female reproductive organs.
 All clownfish are born as males.
 A male fish changes to female if there is no female available.

 Do you know any other species that's a hermaphrodite?
 Most flowering plants are hermaphrodite.
 They disperse pollen as well as receive pollen.
-However they can also self-fertilize but plants try to avoid it because inbreeding has hamful mutation.
-Even in humans mating with someone close to your family lineage causes deletrious effects on offsprings.
+However they can also self-fertilize but plants avoid it because inbreeding causes harmful mutation.
+Inbreeding even in humans have deleterious effects on offspring.